 Years before she became SocialChorus’ founder and chief strategy officer, Nicole Alvino began her career at a company as infamous as it is famous: Enron.
 When the scandal broke, it left her questioning whether she wanted to continue in the business world at all.

 After much soul-searching, she decided that while business was her passion, so was ethics… going forward, she would only commit to companies where she could control the culture and ensure it was ethical.
 That decision eventually led her to co-found a software company that empowers employees and companies: SocialChorus.
-At Attune, she will share what she’s learned on this non-traditional career path, and why, in this era of great change, it’s mission-critical for companies to digitally transform the employee experience.
+At Attune, she kicked off the event by sharing what she’s learned on this non-traditional career path, and why, in this era of great change, it’s mission-critical for companies to digitally transform the employee experience.

 5. Malcolm Gladwell